safal808/social-scraper/README.md

 1. Make sure you have Python installed on your system.

-2. Download the `main.py` file and save it to your preferred location.
+2. Download the `scraper.py` file and save it to your preferred location.

 3. Install the required dependencies by running the following command in your terminal or command prompt:

    ```
-   pip install requests
+   pip install requests,tkinter
    ```

 4. Run the program by executing the `main.py` file.